 What does the future hold for crop production?

 The answer to this question is currently the key driver for many innovations.
-The need for precision and automation in agricultural machinery will continue to increase in the future, in order to ensure optimum crop development with reliable yields and good quality, whilst reducing the use of pesticides and fertilisers.
+The need for precision and automation in agricultural machinery will continue to increase in the future, in order to ensure optimum crop development with sustainable and good quality, whilst reducing the use of pesticides and fertilisers.

-This means: Maintaining yields, saving costs and conserving the environment at the same time.
+This means: Maintaining yields, saving costs and yet, at the same time, conserving the environment.
 We have therefore set ourselves three important targets for us and our customers, which are naturally interlinked:

 Digitalisation of processes